HellenG/Data_Analysis_Book/README.md

-## A repository for "Introduction to Data Analysis and Graphics using R" book
+## A repository for "Fundamentals of Data Analysis and Graphics using R" book